 How to learn new words by double-clicking for synonyms and definitions

 Mark Twain once said that the difference between the right word and the almost right word is like the difference between lightning and a lightning bug.
 When you’re staring at a word that’s almost right, Grammarly makes it easy to find the one that’s perfect.

 Want to give improving your vocabulary a try?
 Next time you’re writing with Grammarly’s browser extension, double-click a word you’ve written to see a list of synonyms.
 (This works in the Grammarly Editor, too.)
 Clicking one of the synonyms automatically inserts it into your text.

 Here’s a tip: If you’re double-clicking but not seeing any synonyms, click the green Grammarly logo on your browser’s toolbar.
 Then, click the switch next to Show Definitions and Synonyms via Double Clicks.

-Want to build your vocabulary even when you’re just browsing the web?
+Want to learn new words even when you’re just browsing the web?
 Double-click a word on nearly any website to see a brief definition.

 — Grammarly (@Grammarly) April 11, 2018

 See if you notice a difference between these two sentences:

 Paul has a bizarre story about getting locked inside a broom closet.

 Each of these examples contains a word that’s not pulling its weight.
 In the first sentence, “walked” doesn’t fully describe what Sarah is doing, so we need to amplify it with “quietly.”
 But there’s another, better word that captures both ideas: “crept.”
 In the second example, “remove completely” becomes “eradicate,” and in the third, “very strange” becomes “bizarre.”